akeneo/pim-docs/cookbook/catalog/common/update.rst

 These updaters implements a ``Akeneo\Component\StorageUtils\Updater\ObjectUpdaterInterface`` to apply a set of property updates on an object.

-We strongly advise to use this internal API for your developments and there is few examples on how to use these dedicated updaters.
+We strongly advise to use this internal API for your developments and there are few examples on how to use these dedicated updaters.

 .. warning::